 PVS-Studio is a static analyzer for C/C++/C# code designed to assist programmers in searching for and fixing a number of software errors of different patterns.
 The analyzer can be used in Windows and Linux.

 Working under Windows, the analyzer integrates into Visual Studio as a plugin, providing a convenient user interface for easy code navigation and error search.
-There is also a Standalone version available which is used independently of Visual Studio and allows analyzing files compiled with, besides Visual C++, such compilers as Embarcadero C++Builder, GCC (MinGW), and Clang.
+There is also a Standalone version available which is used independently of Visual Studio and allows analyzing files compiled with, besides Visual C++, such compilers as GCC (MinGW) and Clang.
+Command line utility PVS-Studio_Cmd.exe will allow to perform analysis of MSBuild / Visual Studio projects without a run of IDE or Standalone application, that will let, for instance, use the analyzer as a part of CI process.

 PVS-Studio for Linux is a console application.